 Example 2: Teaching

 If you want to teach someone something, the ultimate goal is to increase their knowledge, say K. We can simply let them memorize some knowledge at a fixed speed.
 So K’ is constant and we are increasing K at a constant speed.
 So K grows like x.

 Now, rather than teach them the material, you can try to motivate their interests.
 With more interest in the subject, they will learn faster.
 So motivating their interests is like increasing K’.
 So K’’ is constant (the amount of their current interests), and K’ is increasing at a constant speed, and K is increasing like a parabola, like x^2.

 Now, rather than motivate them in some subject, you can teach them to self-motivate.
 To learn to nurture one’s own interests in something.
 This is like increasing K’’.
 So now K’’’ is constant (their ability to self-motivate), K’’ is increasing at a constant speed, K’ is increasing like a parabola, and K is increasing like a degree three curve, something like x^3.

-At last derivatives are constantly used in everyday life to help measure how much something is changing.
-They are used by government in population censuses , various types of sciences and various other areas.
+At last, derivatives are constantly used in everyday life to help measure how much something is changing.
+They are used by the government in population censuses, various types of sciences, and various other areas.
 Knowing how to use derivatives, when to use them and how to apply them in everyday life can be a crucial part of any profession, so learning early is always a good thing.